OpenMA/openma-doc/api/nightly/c++/classma_1_1_time_sequence.md

     sampleRate :  double

-This property holds the sample rate of a Timesequnce.
+This property holds the sample rate of a Timesequence.
 By default, this property is set to 0.

 See also [sampleRate()](#1a16af29f738532e0773d6fb642a64934b), [setSampleRate()](#1aeafdc767622bb96dfc3c44de6da8f41b)